 Town Centre Role Function Opportunities Millport Local town centre Support the day to day retail and service needs of the town and wider Cumbraes.
 Opportunity for the town centre to take advantage of the unique tourism offer that is available.
 Support temporary uses of retail units, particularly outwith the main tourism season where vacancy rates have been higher in the past.
 The town centre audit highlighted that all but one of the town's retailers are independent, there may be an opportunity to highlight the uniqueness of retail and service provision in Millport.
 Development should also enhance the special character and qualities of the Conservation Area.
-Riverway Retail Park Irvine Commercial centre Provides needs for North Ayrshire wide large comparison retail(>2,500sqm comparison retail) Ancillary uses, such as restaurants, large scale leisure, gymnasiums May be appropriate with space that cannot be provided within our town centres.
-Lamont Drive Irvine Commercial Centre Provides needs for North Ayrshire wide large comparison retail(>2,500sqm comparison retail) Ancillary uses, such as restaurants, large scale leisure, gymnasiums May be appropriate with space that cannot be provided within our town centres.
+Riverway Retail Park Irvine Commercial centre Provides needs for North Ayrshire wide large comparison retail(>2,500sqm comparison retail) Ancillary uses, such as restaurants, large scale leisure, gymnasiums may be appropriate with space that cannot be provided within our town centres.
+Lamont Drive Irvine Commercial Centre Provides needs for North Ayrshire wide large comparison retail(>2,500sqm comparison retail) Ancillary uses, such as restaurants, large scale leisure, gymnasiums may be appropriate with space that cannot be provided within our town centres.
 East Road Retail Park Irvine Commercial Centre Provides needs for North Ayrshire wide large comparison retail and bulky goods (>2,500sqm comparison retail) Continuation of similar uses as present which would not be appropriate in the town centres such as bulky goods.
 Hawkhill Stevenson Commercial Centre Provides bulky goods comparison retailing for wider area.
-Continuation of similar uses as present which would not be appropriate in the town centres such as bulky goods.
+Continuation of site as retail bulky goods comparison will be safeguarding.